 ⭐ Why is DNS Prefetch Important for Performance?

 DNS resolution time can be a bottleneck in loading web pages.
 By implementing DNS Prefetch, websites can minimize this delay for external resources, leading to faster load times and positively impacting Google's Core Web Vitals, a set of metrics crucial for SEO.
+Improving DNS resolution not only enhances user experience but also reduces bounce rates, as users are less likely to abandon a site that loads quickly.
+Additionally, faster load times can improve search engine rankings, making DNS Prefetch an essential strategy for any website aiming for optimal performance.

 ⚙️ How Does DNS Prefetch Work?